solidi/learning-notes/interviews/technical-knowledge.md

 28. "The boyscout rule."
 29. "There are no bad teams, only bad leaders."
 30. "Dates and processes should defend themselves."
+31. "Put a stake in the ground."
+32. "Feedback is a gift.
+It is up to you to act on it."

 ## What is a database index?